Dividend Kings In Focus: Parker-Hannifin

 The company continues to embody Mr. Parker’s approach to solving the world’s engineering problems, and the formula has certainly worked over the past several decades.

 Parker-Hannifin sells a wide array of components that help power the world’s factories and machines.
-Part of the company’s appeal is that it is so diversified in terms of product categories and offerings.
+Part of the company’s appeal is its broad diversification in terms of product categories and offerings.

 Source: Investor Presentation

-Parker-Hannifin’s market capitalization is right at $31 billion and the company should generate about $18 billion in revenue this year.
+Parker-Hannifin’s market capitalization is right at $50 billion and the company has generated $19 billion in revenue in the last 12 months.

 The company operates in three major segments called Industrial North America, Industrial International, and Aerospace Systems.